nicklockwood/ShapeScript/docs/1.5.10/ios/paths.md

 Points are great for defining polygonal shapes, but what about curves?

-Curves can be created in ShapeScript are defined using [quadratic Béziers curves](https://en.wikipedia.org/wiki/Bézier_curve).
+Curves in ShapeScript are created using [quadratic Béziers curves](https://en.wikipedia.org/wiki/Bézier_curve).
 A quadratic Bézier is defined by two end-points and a control point.

 The curve passes through the end-points, but does not pass through the control point.
 Instead, the control point defines the point of intersection for the tangents of the curve as it passes through the end-points.
 This sounds complicated, but it's quite straightforward to use in practice.